maheenfatim/finm-agent/README.md

 **🌍 Impact**

 FinMind targets 24+ countries with multi-currency support, built for populations that have historically had no access to financial guidance.
-By combining multi-agent AI with persistent memory and local financial context, FinMind delivers expert-quality advice to anyone with a smartphone.
+By combining multi-agent AI with persistent memory, real-time data, and local financial context, FinMind delivers expert-quality advice to anyone with a smartphone.

 **Developer**: Bisma Asif
 📧 bismaasifbcs90@gmail.com